top of page

 Build Inspiration:

 This aircraft has not been widely produced by kit manufactures but luckily this Eduard kit is a gem.
-I had passed up building this kit a few times however after deciding on a WWII desert war group, this kit was definitely in, with its map of Africa on the side.
+I had passed up building this kit a few times however after deciding on a WWII desert war group, this kit was definitely in, complete with its map of Africa on the side.

 Heads-Up Report: